AlienVault-OTX/yabin/README.md

 Yabin is a *prototype* testing out an approach - rather than intended for production use.

 # Running Yabin
-A whitelist is included in the reporistory, but it's recommended you download the larger one (140Mb) from [here](https://drive.google.com/file/d/0B8YfXb5yEBbZYjZ0VlhucUpHZlk/view?usp=sharing) and replace db.db.
+A whitelist is included in the repository, but it's recommended you download the larger one (140Mb) from [here](https://drive.google.com/file/d/0B8YfXb5yEBbZYjZ0VlhucUpHZlk/view?usp=sharing) and replace db.db.

 More detailed information is below, but the help command provides an overview: